henrik/thepugautomatic.com-eleventy/src/site/posts/2025-07-11-synchronise-variant-inventory-quantity-with-shopify-flow.md

 (If there's a better/simpler way of doing it without pricy plans or apps, let me know!
 It's a big ecosystem and I'm a new arrival.)

+## Gotchas and alternatives

+There are a few gotchas and alternatives.
+I'm offering this as one alternative, and also to show what's possible with Shopify Flow.

+Workflows can take several seconds to run, so if two variants of the same product are sold at the same time in a high-traffic store, each may update the other based only on its own inventory count, leaving the inventory count too high.
+(A "race condition".)
+Perhaps this could be mitigated by further checks in the workflow; I have not bothered.

+Also, if someone places an order mixing variants, they would be able to over-purchase, and the inventory count would be left too high.
+Say you have 10 pendants left, shown as 10 in stock of each inventory item.
+If someone then orders 6 pendants with chain and 6 without in a single order, it would go through, marking 4 as left in stock of each.
+But you'd have an order for 12 pendants.

+A more robust solution could be to have a single product with no variants, and represent the chain as its own add-on product.
+There are apps to facilitate this (but only paid ones to my knowledge), or you could keep it cheap and cheerful by linking to the add-on product from the main product's description.
+Or use a [metafield](https://help.shopify.com/en/manual/custom-data/metafields) to point a product to its add-ons, and then have a "Custom Liquid" [block](https://help.shopify.com/en/manual/online-store/themes/theme-structure/sections-and-blocks) generate product links.

+If I haven't discouraged you, read on.

 ## Shopify Flow

 First, install [Shopify Flow](https://apps.shopify.com/flow).
 (It's free.)
 It lets you automate things.

 This blog post won't hold your hand with exactly how to install or use Shopify Flow – please find a tutorial for that.
 I will describe what goes into this specific flow, and hopefully you can piece it together.

-Please be aware that workflows can take several seconds to run, so if two variants of the same product are sold at the same time in a high-traffic store, each may update the other based only on its own inventory count, leaving the inventory count too high.
-(A "race condition".)
-Perhaps this could be mitigated by further checks in the workflow; I have not bothered.

 ## Create the workflow